blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - Air interface - Air interface or access mode is the link between two terminals in a wireless communication.
 While a channel access mode defines a single method (for example, a variant of CDMA), air interface (or access mode) standards include a wide range of standards related to the communications.
   - Examples are W-CDMA, E-UTRA
 - World Phones - Multi-band and/or multi-mode phones that allow roaming between countries
+- RNC - Radio Network Controller, it is the governing body in the UMTS terrestrial radio access network (UTRAN).
+It handles radio resource management and mobility management (connection to base stations, or cell towers).
 # Technologies
 ## 0G
 - PTT - Push to Talk / Manual (0G)